Battle of Bud Bagsak

-The Battle of Bud Bagsak was a battle during the Moro Rebellion phase of the Philippine–American War fought between June 11 and June 15, 1913.
+The Battle of Bud Bagsak took place during the Moro Rebellion phase of the Philippine–American War fought between June 11 and 15, 1913.
 The defending Moro fighters were fortified at the top of Mount Bagsak on the island of Jolo, Sulu.
 The attacking Americans were led by General John 'Black Jack' Pershing.
 The Moros were entirely annihilated, including their leader, Datu Amil.

 Background

 In March 1913, Datu Amil and 1,500 warriors negotiated with the Sultan of Sulu and other Moros allied with the Americans, pledging to surrender their weapons.
 Two months later, having retreated to Bud Bagsak with his entire population of 6,000-10,000 in the Lati Ward, he told the Americans to "come on and fight".